pennyfarrell/minecraft-club/README.md

 ## Media

-* The Fonticon and title logo was taken from [Fonticon](https://fonticon.github.io/fonticon/#/select).
+* The Favicon and title logo were taken from [Fonticon](https://fonticon.github.io/fonticon/#/select).
 * The logo was a Minecraft creeper with the image sourced from [Planet Minecraft](https://www.planetminecraft.com/server/smiling-creeper-266028/)
 * The images were personal images from the club I run in real life.
 * The video was an extract from a video I made for another advocacy project called "Here All Along" to highlight the need for more stammered speech to feature in mainstream media. * This project was recorded from the club I run and submitted to [ISAD.live 2022](https://isad.live/isad-2022/papers-presented-by/kids-corner/here-all-along-penny-farrell/).